ssmythe/kata_ruby_using_rspec/README.md

 # kata_ruby_using_rspec
-A template project for using RSpec for katas
+A template project for using Ruby and RSpec for katas